 Can I do yoga while I am pregnant?

-You also need to be aware that during pregnancy the body produces hormones (relaxin) which will make you more flexible especially in the hips and pelvis.
-Therefore you will need to work on maintaining stability in the joints more so that you do not overstretch them.
-Where possible stick with specific pregnancy yoga classes such as this from José de Groot - Pelvic floor - third trimester pregnancy.
+You also need to be aware that during pregnancy and breast feeding the body produces hormones (relaxin) which will make you more flexible, especially in the hips and pelvis.
+Therefore you will need to work more on maintaining stability in the joints so that you don’t overstretch them.
+Where possible stick with specific pregnancy yoga classes such as this one from José de Groot - Pelvic floor - third trimester pregnancy.

 So there you go.
 There's always more to learn but these are the main topics to get you started.
 Please feel free to ask any questions in the comments below.

-Now it's time to start yoga!
+Now it's time to get started!

 We cover the basic principles, breathing techniques and key postures you will come across in most styles of yoga.

-Enjoy your practice
+Enjoy your practice!